Answart/next-store/README.md

 # Next Store

-A fullstack React store app where a user can browse among items with which they can buy or sell.
+A fullstack React e-commerce app where a user can browse among items with which they can buy or sell.
 It uses React's Next.js framework and GraphQL's Apollo framework.

 User stories
 ------------